IIrazoque/MechaCar_Statistical_Analysis/README.md

 ## Deliverable 4: Design a Study Comparing the MechaCar to the Competition

-Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
+Purpose: Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
+For statiscally studies we'll need look into Data, Variability, and statiscally questions.
+In this example, we can compare city & highway fuel efficiency of MechaCar vehicles versus those of the competitor.

+Hypothesis: Are compact MechaCar vehicles more city & highway efficient when comparing them to the competitor.

-•	What metric or metrics are you going to test? o	a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating
+•	What metric or metrics are you going to test?
+In this example our metric/variable is city & highway fuel efficiency, mile per hour and distance at (ex 1,000 miles)

-•	What is the null hypothesis or alternative hypothesis?
+•	What is the null hypothesis or alternative hypothesis? compact MechCar vehicles are not efficient vehicles when comparing them to the competitor

 •	What statistical test would you use to test the hypothesis?
-And why?
+And why? comparison test such as ANOVA testing.
+What is the difference between the two vehicles

 •	What data is needed to run the statistical test?
+Large data set with car type (compact, trucks, vans etc.), miles per gallon, miles per hours, city or highway driving, distance at 1,000 miles.